Improvedoutlook/Programmer_Man/README.md

 - **Classic platformer mechanics**: Run, jump, and stomp enemies
 - **Hardware-themed visuals**: PCB traces, chips, capacitors, and more
 - **Bug enemies**: Patrol-type enemies that can be defeated by jumping on them
+- **Moving platforms**: Horizontal and vertical platforms that carry the player
 - **Scoring system**: +100 points per bug stomped
 - **Lives system**: 3 lives with respawn on death
+- **Opening screen**: Animated title screen with music before the first level

 ## Controls